 It can be installed on the Chrome browser and utilised to run manual test executions on any webpage.

 aqua’s Chrome extension for QA helps you focus on the actual flow and verify that everything works as expected while running a test.
-You avoid switching between the aqua Test recorder and the application or website while having bug tracker functionality and all data at hand.
+You avoid switching between the Capture and the application or website while having bug tracker functionality and all data at hand.

 Test any webpage while all manual interaction events, including web pages, are recorded automatically: clicks, keystrokes, URL changes etc.